D1plo1d/graphql-live-subscriptions/README.md

-## graphql-live-subscription
+## graphql-live-subscriptions

-`graphql-live-subscription` provides RFC4627-compatible patches over GraphQL.
+`graphql-live-subscriptions` provides RFC4627-compatible JSON patches over GraphQL.
 Client-side code can implement live data in a few lines by using any of the available RFC4627 "JSON Patch" libraries listed here: http://jsonpatch.com/

 **Why?** Because I wanted to have the benefits of Live Data and it was unclear if the proposed `@live` directive will ever be added to GraphQL.

 This library came about as a result of the conversation at https://github.com/facebook/graphql/issues/386

+Pull requests are very welcome.

 ### Installation
-`npm install graphql-live-subscription`
+`npm install graphql-live-subscriptions`

 ### API